barty-s/client_list_app/README.md

 ##### Distance

-9. When the user has input a valid age, they are next prompted to choose their client's goal distance that they are training for.
+9. When the user has input a valid age, they are next prompted to choose their client's goal distance that they are training for from the list of race distance options.
 The user can choose between 5km, 10km, Half-Marathon, Marathon.

 <img src='/docs/action1/distance.png' >